 If you would like to review, delete or update your information, you may contact us using the contact information below.
 We will take reasonable steps to permit you to correct, amend, or delete information that is demonstrated to be inaccurate.
+We will respond to your request within a reasonable timeframe.
 Please note, because of the way we maintain certain services, after you delete or amend your information, residual copies may take a period of time before they are deleted from our active servers and may remain in our backup systems.

 You will need to provide sufficient identifying information, such as your name and email address and possible additional identifying information as a security precaution.
 We may limit or deny access to personal information where providing such access would be unreasonably burdensome or expensive under the circumstances, or as otherwise permitted by the Safe Harbor Principles.

 We will retain your information for as long as your account is active or as needed to provide you services.
 If you wish to cancel your account or request that we no longer use your information to provide you services contact us at email@example.com.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 We display personal testimonials of participants on our website in addition to other endorsements.
 With your consent, we may post your testimonial along with your name.
 If you wish to update or delete your testimonial, you can contact us at firstname.lastname@example.org.